knifter/lib-INA219/README.md

-Library for the MCP23008 Remote 8-bit IO Expander
+Library for the INA219 Current/Voltage Sensor

 Status: Working somewhat